Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_thermistors_PT1000.md

 The **B** parameter (B4725) means that the thermistor B value over the temperature range of interest is 4725.

+The **C** parameter (C7.06e-8) is optional.
+Using the correct value widens the temperature ranges over which the accuracy is good.
+So it's not normally needed for bed or chamber thermistors, which don't operate over a large temperature range in typical 3D printers, but it's a good idea to use it for hot end thermistors.
+Note, the B and C values work togetyer to define the resistance variation with temperature; so the correct B value to use with no C parameter is different from the B value to use with the optimum C parameter.

+Technical note: when the C paramter is present, RRF uses the Steinhart-Hart thermistor model.
+The RRF C parameter is equal to the Stenhart-Hart C coefficient; but the RRF B parameter is the reciprocal of the Steinhart-Hart B coefficient.

 ### RepRapFirmware 2.x

 In RRF 2.x, the parameters of the [M305](/User_manual/Reference/Gcodes/M305) command define the temperature sensor characteristics.
 For example, to set the first hot end thermistor parameters, use a command like this: